The New Beginning in Sapporo (2023): Night 2

 Next, Guerrillas of Destiny took on Bullet Club.
 As Gedo was trying to use brass knuckles, Tama Tonga intercepted into a Gun Stun, before Jado delivered a crossface for the submission victory.

 Next, Los Ingobernables de Japon faced Shota Umino, Ryusuke Taguchi, Kazuchika Okada and Toru Yano.
 In the end, as Sanada was looking for a moonsault, Okada escaped and delivered a two Rainmakers for the win.

-The next bout saw Bishamon defend the IWGP World Tag Team Championship agianst TMDK.
-In the end, Mikey Nichols delivered a Blue Thunder Bomb to Hirooki Goto, but Yoshi-Hashi broke it up.
+The next bout saw Bishamon defend the IWGP World Tag Team Championship against TMDK.
+In the end, Mikey Nicholls delivered a Blue Thunder Bomb to Hirooki Goto, but Yoshi-Hashi broke it up.
 Bishamon then delivered an elevated GTR for the win.

 In the penultimate match, Zack Sabre Jr. faced Tomohiro Ishii for the NJPW World Television Championship.
 In the latter stages, Ishii delivered a headbutt and a sliding lariat, but Sabre Jr. kicked out.
 Sabre Jr. then hit the Zack Driver to retain his title.

-Main event
+Second main event

-Hiromu Takahashi defended the IWGP Junior Heavyweight Championship agianst Yoh in the main event.
+Hiromu Takahashi defended the IWGP Junior Heavyweight Championship against Yoh in the main event.
 As Takahashi was looking for the Time Bomb, Yoh blocked it and hit a lariat.
 As Yoh escaped another Time Bomb attempt, Takahashi delivered a Victory Royal DDT, a reverse hurricarana, a superkick, a dragon suplex and the Time Bomb for a two-count.
 As Takahashi was looking for another Time Bomb, Yoh escaped and delivered a reverse DDT.
 As Yoh was looking for Direct Driver, Takahashi delivered a Stunner, but You kicked out.
 Takahashi then delivered a 5 Star Clutch, but Yon refused to quit.
 Takahashi then delivered two Hiromu chan Bombers and another Time Bomb to pickup the win and retain the title.